thm-msror/DSAI3202_Parallel_Lab1/README.md

 # AWS Virtual Machine Lab Setup
 ---
 ## Overview

 This lab involves setting up a Virtual Machine (VM) on a cloud service, configuring it, and installing necessary tools like Anaconda, mpi4py, Celery, and Docker.
-The setup is done using the xlarge template for the VM, and SSH access will be configured using a newly created key pair.
+The setup uses the large template for the VM, and SSH access will be configured using a newly created key pair.
 ---
 ### Requirements
 - Cloud VM Setup: